0Raptor/AnsibleWebController/demo/README.md

 </task>
 ```

-*If you want the option to just pass ONE host or hostgroup into a variable that will be used to define `- hosts: "{{ targets }}"` you have to always add a comma to the end of the string (so Ansible thinks it is a valid list) (compare `targets=??hosts??,` above)*
+*If you want the option to just pass ONE host or hostgroup into a variable that will be used to define `- hosts: "{{ targets }}"` you have to always add a comma to the end of the string (so Ansible thinks it is a valid list) (compare `targets=??hosts??,` above).
+You may also add the comma in the Playbook (compare Playbook of [Manage specific packages (using apt)](#manage-specific-packages-using-apt))*

 ## Create Test File on Hosts